iglpdc/dmrg101/README.md

 DMRG101
 =======

-A pedagogical implementation in Python of the [Denstiy Matrix Renormalization Group (DMRG)] (http://en.wikipedia.org/wiki/Density_matrix_renormalization_group) algorithm for the [Taipei DMRG Winter School](https://sites.google.com/site/dmrg101/).
+A pedagogical implementation in Python of the [Density Matrix Renormalization Group (DMRG)] (http://en.wikipedia.org/wiki/Density_matrix_renormalization_group) algorithm for the [Taipei DMRG Winter School](https://sites.google.com/site/dmrg101/).

 This repository hosts the materials for the tutorials on the DMRG algorithm used in the school.
 You will find here an implementation of the DMRG